yihui/travis-bin/README.md

   and contributors of Pandoc for making such a great package, and also to the Travis CI team.
 I believe both have changed the world.
-- For TeXLive, I just create a portable TeXLive tar ball, which is a minimal TeXLive installation.
-I might need to add more LaTeX packages to it in the future, depending on what R and R packages really need.
+- For TeXLive, I just create a portable TeXLive tar ball, which is a minimal TeXLive installation named [TinyTeX](https://yihui.name/tinytex/).
 To make sure Ubuntu no longer installs the official texlive packages, a dummy Debian package is built using @scottkosty's [install-tl-ubuntu](https://github.com/scottkosty/install-tl-ubuntu) repo.

 The binaries are served at <https://travis-bin.yihui.name>.